laminas/laminas-navigation/doc/book/zend.navigation.view.helpers.md

 - The static method `setDefaultRole()` is used for setting a default *Role* that will be used by helpers

-If a container is not explicitly set, the helper will create an empty `Zend\Navigation\Navigation` container when calling `$helper->getContainer()`.
+If a container is not explicitly set, the helper will create an empty `Laminas\Navigation\Navigation` container when calling `$helper->getContainer()`.

 ### Proxying calls to the navigation container